 Solution 3: Adjust Zoom settings

-Try unchecking the Enable HD and Touch Up My Appearance options on the Video panel in Settings.
-This will decrease the amount of bandwidth your video connection requires (and the overhead on your system’s hardware) and can help fix problems with lag.
+By unchecking these two options, you will decrease the amount of bandwidth your video connection requires (and the overhead on your system’s hardware), which can help fix problems with lag.

 Problem: Can’t share a screen

 Sharing your screen is an important part of many Zoom calls.
 It’s as easy as clicking Share Screen at the bottom of the window.
 If you’re planning to share your screen during a call, check a couple of settings first.